Building Your First Bug Out Bag: A Detailed List

 Recharging your devices through solar energy is the only low-profile, completely silent way that you really have at your disposal.
 It’s not a wise idea to bring a generator with you when you bug out.

 Nothing major, but you should have some form of self-defense in the form of a firearm.
-If you’re travelling with your family or anyone that you want to protect, it’s a good idea to have a small amount of ammunition and lightweight firearms.
+If you’re traveling with your family or anyone that you want to protect, it’s a good idea to have a small amount of ammunition and lightweight firearms.

 Remember self-defense doesn’t have to be extensive or over-the-top; large carbine rifles will make you look like a threat and may send other non-hostile people into a defensive state.